Park House, Sandringham

 Park House stands on the Sandringham estate in North Norfolk, England.
 It was built by Edward, Prince of Wales (later Edward VII) as a home for General Sir William Knollys, who had been appointed comptroller of the prince's household in 1862.
-In the mid-20th century, the house was let, and in the 1960s was rented by John Spencer, Viscount Althorp (later 8th Earl Spencer).
-On 1 July 1961 his fourth child, Diana Frances Spencer (later the Princess of Wales), was born at Park House.
-In the later 20th century, the building was run as a hotel managed by the Leonard Cheshire charity.
+In the 20th century, the house was let, and in the 1950s or 1960s was rented by John Spencer, Viscount Althorp (later 8th Earl Spencer).
+On 1 July 1961, his fourth child, Diana Frances Spencer (later the Princess of Wales), was born at Park House.
+Later in the 20th century, the building was run as a hotel managed by the Leonard Cheshire charity.
 Following the 2020 COVID-19 pandemic the charity decided to exit the lease.
 As of 2025, the house is vacant.